 An introduction to expedition skiing

-This four days trip is great for those who are not quite ready for the full Spitsbergen from North to South expedition (a trip covering 550km over about 30 days), but still wish to get a taste of the incredible glacial landscape found on this arctic island.
+This four days trip is great for those that have never been on an expedition before, but still wish to get a taste of the incredible glacial landscape found on this Arctic island.

 Day by day programme